trampgeek/moodle-qtype_coderunner/docs/index.md

 itself runs in a fraction of a second.
 We have run CodeRunner-based exams with nearly 500 students and experienced only light to moderate load factors on our 8-core Moodle server.
-The Jobe server, which runs student submissions (see below), is even more lightly loaded during such an exam.
+The Jobe server, which runs student submissions (see below), is generally more lightly loaded during such an exam, although this depends on the language being used and the complexity of the individual questions.
+Python3 and C are relatively cheap; C++ and Java are much more expensive.

 Some videos introducing CodeRunner and explaining question authoring are available in [this youtube channel](https://coderunner.org.nz/mod/url/view.php?id=472).